 Anyone else?
 Don't be shy.
 It's OK to talk about your success.
 It's a way to continue to build self esteem.

-Wrap-Up: All of you have very solid grounds for enhanced self esteem.
+All of you have very solid grounds for enhanced self esteem.
 If you're skeptical, think about the progress you’ve already made.
 Don’t be afraid to give yourself credit and to feel better; it’s OK!
 We have all experienced some successes and we can use them to build upon…to build our lean, trim and healthy future.

 This week, in addition to doing the homework on "Self Image and Self Esteem," please really take the time to practice and really make use of the new imaging techniques, as well as the techniques for increasing self esteem.